NilsD84/Web-Scrapping-and-NLP-product-matching/README.md

 1. Demonstrating basic CRUD operations
 2. Implementing a simple web scraping script to collect data
 3. Cleaning and inserting the collected data into a local database
-4. Reading data from the local database and analyzing it
+4. Entity matching

 ## Deliverables

 ### Code

 You will find a structured Jupyter notebook where we expect you to write your code.
 Please ensure that your code is clean, modular, and easy to follow.
 Feel free to create your own modules and import them into the notebook if it helps with clarity and structure.

+Make sure that we can run your notebook from our device in 1 time (i.e. rerun all cells should work).

 ### Database Interactions

 Use `sqlite3` to create and manage a local database.
 For the connector, you may use either SQLAlchemy or MySQL Connector, depending on your preference.
+You can also use SQLThunder, it should make things easier.

 ### Analysis

-In the final part of the assignment, we would like you to derive insights from both the data you collected and the historical data from 2021 (provided in the `Data` folder).
+In the final part of the assignment, we would like you to match the products you scraped with the official product references (provided in the `Data` folder).
-Possible analysis angles include:

-- Price evolution by collection
-- Price comparison across countries

-Feel free to explore additional ideas if anything interesting stands out.
-Creativity is always appreciated.
+Feel free to explore any ideas to match your data to the refs.
+Creativity is encouraged.

-Your findings should be clearly presented, with readable graphs and legends.
-At the end of the analysis, please include a short summary of your conclusions.

-If you run short on time, feel free to include a note about what you would have liked to explore further—this is optional but helpful.

 ---

 ## Part 1: CRUD Operations

-Implement a class that supports the four basic CRUD operations: **Create, Read, Update, and Delete**.
+Implement a class that supports the four basic CRUD operations: **Create, Read, Update, and Delete**, or use SQLThunder.

-You should use this class to interact with a local SQLite database.
+You should use this class or SQLThunder to interact with a local SQLite database.
 Create a simple table for demonstration purposes, and perform the four operations using just one row (the content is up to you).
 The goal is not to build a complex system, but to show that you understand how to design and implement reusable components in Python.

-You will **reuse this class in Parts 3 and 4** to handle database interactions (e.g., inserting and retrieving data).
+You will **reuse this class/SQLThunder in Parts 3 and 4** to handle database interactions (e.g., inserting and retrieving data).

-The objective here is to **test your ability to implement a clean, well-structured class** and to write **modular, maintainable code**.
-Your class should be written in a way that allows easy integration into a larger codebase — for example, with clear method naming, minimal repetition, and separation of concerns.

-> Tip: Think of this class as part of a future codebase.
-Would another developer understand and reuse it without needing to rewrite it?

-This part is foundational, so take the time to structure it well — good class design will make the next parts of the assignment easier and more consistent.

 ---

 ## Part 2: Web Scraping

-Scrape data from Panerai's official website for 4 countries: France, United Kingdom, Japan, and the United States.
+Scrape data from profumeriaideale.com website for the brand Valmont.

-You only need to extract information relevant to your later analysis, such as:
+You only need to extract information relevant to your later matching task, such as:

-- Watch name
+- Product Name
-- Reference number
+- Capacity
-- Price
+- Product Url

-You can infer the collection from the watch name and the currency based on the country.

 Your script should be simple and efficient.
 We recommend exploring XPath expressions to streamline the scraping process.

 You do not need to collect the image_url or other things that you consider irrelevant to your analysis.
+Save the raw scrapped data into an excel file.

 **Note**: Selenium is cool ;)
+**Note**: If you cannot manage to scrape the website, we have included the necessary data to proceed with the next steps.

 ---

 ## Part 3: Cleaning and Inserting Data

 Clean the scraped data and insert it into a table within your SQLite database.
-Use the class from Part 1 to handle the insertions.
+Use the class/SQLThunder from Part 1 to handle the insertions.

 > Tip: You can convert the cleaned data into a pandas DataFrame before inserting it into the database.

 ---

-## Part 4: Data Analysis
+## Part 4: Product Reference Matching (Kaggle Competition)

-Read the data from your local database using the class created in Part 1.
-Then, combine it with the 2021 dataset provided in the `Data` folder to perform your analysis.

-Use clear, well-labeled graphs, and include concise interpretations in Markdown cells directly below each chart.

-At the end of the notebook, provide a brief recap of your findings.

-**Note:** Inflation adjustments are not required for this analysis.
+Use any SOTA algorithms to match each offer to its corresponding official reference.
+You can either find the data in folder `Data_2025` or download it from https://www.kaggle.com/competitions/entity-matching/overview.
+Submit your folder containing all the code and data in a ZIP format by email.
+Submit your final matching file to the Kaggle Competition Page for evaluation.